the1lab/1lab/src/Cat/Functor/Monadic/Beck.lagda.md

 ```
 -->

+**Proof**.
+The proof is by calculation, applying the monad laws where
-The calculation is just.. well, calculation, so we present it without
+applicable, so we present it without much further commentary.
+Observe
-much further commentary.
-Observe that $\nu$ coequalises $\mu$ and $T\nu$
+that $\nu$ coequalises $\mu$ and $T\nu$ essentially by the definition of
-essentially by the definition of being an algebra map.
+being an algebra map.
+Note that we do not make use of the fact that the
+monad $T$ was given by a _specified_ adjunction $F \dashv U$ in the
+proof, and any adjunction presenting $T$ will do.

 ```agda
   open is-coequaliser